 When visually comparing the two solutions, keep the following in mind:

-circle beside the solution name then picking the preferred color in the dropdown
+from the View Controls, then picking the preferred color in the

 The